stephbuon/posextract/README.md

 adj_noun = adj_noun_pairs.extract()
 ```

-Or subjects and their verbs.
+Or extract subjects and their verbs.

 ```
 from posextract import subj_verb_pairs